50 killed in bomb attack on rally, police and troops voting in Iraq

 In Tuz Khurmatu, a suicide bomber wearing a police uniform blew himself up near a polling station, killing three policemen and wounding nine, police said.

 Sunni militants have repeatedly attacked the area, which is home to the Shi'ite Turkmen minority.
-A bomber in a police uniform blew up himself and six policemen by a voting center in Kirkuk.
+A bomber in a police uniform blew up himself and six policemen by a voting centre in Kirkuk.

 One soldier was killed and four wounded when a suicide attacker in an army uniform blew himself up near a polling station in the town of Hawija, 70 km (40 miles) southwest of the northern city of Kirkuk, police said.